Vilnius Guggenheim Hermitage Museum

 Vilnius Guggenheim Hermitage Museum was a proposed art museum in the city of Vilnius, the capital of Lithuania.
-On April 8, 2008, an international jury named Zaha Hadid, a British-Iraqi architect, the winner of the international design competition for the museum.
-The museum was initially scheduled to open in 2011.
-Later, it was announced, that museum was scheduled to open in 2013.
-However, the project was postponed due to alleged illegal channeling of funds to the Jonas Mekas Arts Center and has been under investigation since 2010.
-The museum project, as of March 2012, was reported as having regained support, including that of the Vilnius mayor, Arturas Zuokas, even though the embezzlement inquiry was still ongoing.
+On 8 April 2008, an international jury named Zaha Hadid, a British-Iraqi architect, the winner of the international design competition for the museum.
+The Vilnius Guggenheim Initiative was ended after allegations of corruption involving the Jonas Mekas Visual Arts Center.

 Concept

 As envisioned in 2008, Vilnius Guggenheim Hermitage Museum would have presented exhibitions of new media art, parts of the New York City anthology film archive, and Fluxus art.
-The Fluxus art movement flourished in New York during the 1960s, and was led by Lithuanian-born artist Jurgis Mačiūnas.
+The Fluxus art movement flourished in New York during the 1960s, and was led by Lithuanian-born artist George Maciunas.
 Another important part of the exhibition would have been a collection of works by Lithuanian avant-garde film maker Jonas Mekas.
 These works are currently held by the Jonas Mekas Visual Arts Center.
-Collections from Saint Petersburg's Hermitage Museum and New York City's Guggenheim Museum would have been displayed as well.
+Collections from Saint Petersburg's Hermitage Museum and New York City's Solomon R. Guggenheim Museum would have been displayed as well.
 Jonas Mekas was a key figure in the New York Fluxus art scene.

 It is estimated that the museum would have cost up to 170 million litas (75 million USD).
 Completion was initially scheduled for 2011.
 A feasibility study was conducted to explore various aspects of the project's implementation, including market and economic impact analyses.
 However. due to corruption allegations, the entire project ended.